 - Questions concerning membership should be directed to Ms. Stacey Lindbergh, MTEC Executive Director, firstname.lastname@example.org

 - All other questions should be directed to Ms. Kathy Zolman, MTEC Program Manager, email@example.com

-The MTEC mission is to assist the U.S. Army Medical Research and Materiel Command (USAMRMC) and other DoD research funding organizations by providing cutting-edge technologies and effective materiel life cycle management to transition medical solutions to industry that protect, treat, and optimize Warfighters’ health and performance across the full spectrum of military operations.
+The MTEC mission is to assist the U.S. Army Medical Research and Materiel Command (USAMRMC) by providing cutting-edge technologies and effective materiel life cycle management to transition medical solutions to industry that protect, treat, and optimize Warfighters’ health and performance across the full spectrum of military operations.
 MTEC is a biomedical technology consortium collaborating with multiple government agencies under a 10-year renewable Other Transaction Agreement (OTA), Agreement No. W81XWH-15-9-0001, with the U.S. Army Medical Research Acquisition Activity (USAMRAA).
-MTEC is currently recruiting a broad and diverse membership that includes representatives from large businesses, small businesses, “nontraditional” government contractors, academic research institutions, and not-for-profit organizations.
+MTEC is currently recruiting a broad and diverse membership that includes representatives from large businesses, small businesses, “nontraditional” government contractors, academic research institutions and not-for-profit organizations.

-Administrative Comments: The RPP will be posted to the MTEC website and FedBiz Opps to notify interested parties.
 MTEC membership is required for the submission of a full proposal in response to this upcoming MTEC RPP.
-To join MTEC, please visit http://mtec-sc.org/how-to-join/
+To join MTEC, please visit How to Join.

 For inquiries regarding this pre-announcement, please direct your correspondence to the following contacts:

-- Technical questions – Dr. Lauren Palestrini, PhD, MTEC Director of Research: email@example.com
+- Technical questions – Dr. Lauren Palestrini, MTEC Director of Research, firstname.lastname@example.org

 - Administrative questions – Ms. Kathy Zolman, MTEC Program Manager, email@example.com